 Durham Bus Station, situated on North Road, is the principal bus station within the county with almost 70 services departing per hour\.
 The bus station comprises of 11 bus stands plus an additional two set down stands on the approach to the main bus concourse.
-In previous years notable improvements were made to the bus station, however, due to constraints on the size of the site, capacity issues remain and a number of buses also use the on-street bus stops on North Road and Milburngate.
-The current draft proposals for regeneration of the North Road area outline the creation of a new bus station.
+In previous years notable improvements were made to the bus station, however, due to constraints on the size of the site, capacity issues remain, and a number of buses also use the on-street bus stops on North Road and Milburngate.
+Plans to improve the facility are being developed, which would include knocking down the existing bus station and rebuilding a new modern bus station with improved facilities on the same site.
+It is hoped that the project would be complete by summer 2020.